It’s a common saying that doing 100 sit-ups can make you have a flat belly.

 For intermediate and advanced, perform 6 rounds and 10 rounds respectively.

-Performing both exercises will proof more effective and fun than doing it single.
+Performing both exercises will prove more effective and fun than doing it single.
 The combination is an exception to an exercise that lacks similar characteristics in performance for example burpee.

 In conclusion, these exercises can easily be performed at home.
 You don’t have an excuse for not doing them.
 All you need are sports mat, a ball or light object for a swing around and your determination not to give up.